 To maintain the designation of Certified Welcoming, localities must undergo the recertification process every four years.
 Welcoming America suggests beginning the recertification process in the third year of the certificate.
-In the event the certified locality does not confirm they are seeking recertification by the date of the expiration of the certificate, Welcoming America will assume they no longer wish to be certified.
+In the event the certified locality does not confirm they are seeking recertification by the date of the expiration of the certificate, Welcoming America will assume they no longer wish to be certified and will deem their designation as expired.